College Entrance Exams- SAT and ACT

 - Understanding Your PSAT Score Report- From Method Test Prep

-Advanced Placement (AP) ExamsAdvanced Placement is a program of college-level courses offered at high schools.
+Questions?
+Contact Nicole Wescott, SSD Coordinator.Test PrepTest Prep courses, tutors, and online resources that are available to aid your student in preparing for the ACT or SAT exams.College Board offers free SAT prep through Khan Academy.Advanced Placement (AP) ExamsAdvanced Placement is a program of college-level courses offered at high schools.
 These courses can help students gain skills and study habits to be successful in college.
 A student may also earn college credit when they take an AP exam at the end of the course AND earn a score of at least three on a scale of one to five.
 Colleges and universities consider a score of three (3) an indicator of a students' ability to do successful college work.
 However, not all colleges and universities will accept an AP score for college credit.
-It is important to note college and university credit policies.Students who are enrolled in an AP class at BHS are expected to take the exam in May.Questions?
+It is important to note individual college and university credit policies.**Advanced Placement Course Fee: There is a fee for AP Exam, determined by The College Board each year.
+BHS has scholarship funds available to students to cover this fee as needed.
+Please refer to the Fee Waivers/Scholarship website for more information.
+Students enrolled in an AP class are required to take the Advanced Placement examination in May.
+Refer to the 2023-2024 AP Testing and Fees document here.Questions?
 Please contact AP Testing Coordinator, Nicole Wescott, at firstname.lastname@example.org.College Board prescribes the test dates and Bainbridge High School is not allowed to deviate from their schedule.Students should arrive 10-15 minutes before their scheduled test time (i.e. arrive at 7:45 for an 8:00 AM start).
-For a list of what to bring, what not to bring, and test expectations please read through the Bulletin for AP Students and Parents and student tips carefully.
+For a list of what to bring, what not to bring, and test expectations please read through AP student tips carefully.